olivDiogo/SmartHome/docs/glossary.md

 [log]: #log
 _The log stores the measurements (readings) of the sensors within a given device.
-Each log entry is identified by their logId, and it also identifies the device and sensor by their respective Id's
+Each log entry is identified by their logID, and it also identifies the device and sensor by their respective ID's